Menu

 Lyric Alloy — Women's Performance

 The Lyric Alloy runs on exactly the same proven Senate shape — zero geometry compromises.
 What changes is the flex: Radar has tuned the Lyric 15% softer to match the biomechanics of female skiers.
-The result is smooth, predictable performance across all conditions, whether you're running Kalamalka or Okanagan Lake, on open water or threading the course.
+The result is smooth, predictable performance across all conditions, whether you're running Kalamalka or Okanagan Lake, or threading the course.

 • Best Speed Range: 29–32 MPH